-Chhattisgarh Congress crisis: CM Baghel and health minister to meet Rahul Gandhi, say reports

-The health minister is reportedly upset with the party leadership for not rotating the chief minister’s post after two-and-a-half years of coming to power.
+No talks on changing Chhattisgarh CM, says Congress after Rahul Gandhi meets state leaders

-Chhattisgarh Chief Minister Bhupesh Singh Baghel and Health Minister TS Singh Deo are scheduled to meet former Congress President Rahul Gandhi on Tuesday, reported NDTV.
-State party in charge PL Punia is also likely to attend the meeting.
+Chief Minister Bhupesh Baghel and Health Minister TS Singh Deo met Gandhi amid reports of a tussle between the two leaders.

+The matter of replacing the Chhattisgarh chief minister was not discussed during a meeting between Congress MP Rahul Gandhi and the party’s top leadership in the state, PL Punia said on Tuesday, ANI reported.

+Punia, Congress’ state in-charge, was also present at the meeting along with Chhattisgarh Chief Minister Bhupesh Baghel and Health Minister TS Singh Deo.

-The meeting comes amid reports of an ongoing tussle between Baghel and Deo.
+The meeting took place amid reports of an ongoing tussle between Baghel and Deo.
 The health minister is reportedly upset with the party leadership for not fulfilling its promise of rotating the chief minister’s post after two-and-a-half years of coming to power in the state.

 Baghel was sworn in as the state’s chief minister in December 2018 and he completed half of his tenure in June this year.
 Deo, responsible for the Congress’s victory in the 2018 Assembly polls, was a contender for the chief minister’s post.

-However, several party leaders, including Punia, have denied that there was any agreement that the party would rotate the top post between Baghel and Deo.
+However, ahead of the meeting, several party leaders, including Punia, had denied that there was any agreement that the party would rotate the top post between Baghel and Deo.

+Punia added that both Baghel and Deo have agreed to go by the party’s decision, NDTV reported.
+Deo also told reporters that he would agree to decisions taken by the Congress central leadership.

 “The high command instructed me to take the oath [as chief minister], so I took the oath,” Baghel had said in July.
 “When they say someone else will be the chief minister, then it will be so.
 Such agreements happen in a coalition government, but the Congress has three-fourth majority in Chhattisgarh”.

 Congress leaders have played down the infighting and said the meeting with Gandhi was fixed “sometime ago” to review the work of the state government, reported The Hindu.